 T2 Biosystems has developed the T2SARS-CoV-2 Panel in response to the COVID-19 pandemic.
-The panel is commercially available and has been validated in accordance with Emergency Use Authorization requirements from the FDA.
+The Panel is commercially available and was awarded Emergency Use Authorization by the FDA on August 31, 2020.
+The Panel was validated in accordance with the Emergency Use Authorization requirements from the FDA.
+The Panel is being distributed in accordance with the FDA guidance on Policy for Coronavirus Disease-2019 Tests During the Public Health Emergency (Revised).

 “We are proud to announce the U.S. launch of our molecular diagnostic test, the T2SARS-CoV-2 Panel, which has demonstrated excellent clinical performance.
 Adding this test to our existing sepsis-related portfolio illustrates our commitment to transformative diagnostics that improve the lives of patients,” said John Sperzel, President and Chief Executive Officer of T2 Biosystems.
 “Given the susceptibility of critically-ill COVID-19 patients to develop bacterial or fungal co-infections and secondary infections that can lead to sepsis, we believe our platform can be used to identify acute COVID-19 infections, and optimize outcomes for patients under intensive care.” – John Sperzel, CEO and President, T2 Biosystems